electronicsleep/AutoEditMovie/README.md

 ```

 Todo/Ideas:
-* Get edit and contcatinate workig
+* Get edit and concatinate workig
 * Unclear if edit should work on all files
 * Need to think though sold workflows